Flordelis dos Santos de Souza: Political career

-Murder charges
+Murder conviction

 Early in the morning of 16 June 2019, her husband, Anderson do Carmo de Souza, was shot dead outside his home.
 One of the adopted children, 18-year-old Lucas dos Santos do Carmo, pleaded guilty to the murder, and also accused one of his adoptive brothers, the 38-year-old Flávio dos Santos, of complicity.
 In August 2020, prosecutors announced charges against Flordelis and several of her children, alleging that they had orchestrated Anderson's murder.
 Police could not arrest Flordelis because she held parliamentary immunity, but detectives pushed for her status as a member of Congress to be stripped.

 Loss of mandate

 In June 2021, the Ethics Council of Brazil approved the loss of the mandate of Representative Flordelis, by 16 votes to 1.
 The Chamber floor approved the resolution with 437 votes for the removal, 7 against and 12 abstentions.
-On August 11, 2021, Flordelis had her mandate as a Congresswoman revoked by the Chamber, in a lawsuit filed by Representative Alexandre Leite.
+On August 11, 2021, Flordelis had her mandate as a congresswoman revoked by the Chamber, in a lawsuit filed by Representative Alexandre Leite.
 She lost her term of office for breach of parliamentary decorum and, as a result, could be tried and imprisoned for her husband's death.
 In addition to losing office, a Representative will be ineligible as determined by the Law of Ficha Limpa.